-The table entitled Federal Fiscal Year 2020 Available Funds, on page 11, lists the sources of funds available to be loaned to applicants.
-Taking into consideration the available repayment, capitalization and state match funds, and the projects that the program has committed to fund but has not yet funded, the CWSRF will have \$52.5 million in funding available for new projects.
-The 2020 CWSRF Proposed Project List, starting on page 14, contains a listing of applicants that accepted the offers and are seeking CWSRF financial assistance.
-The list also contains a brief description of the projects, the loan and principal forgiveness being offered for these projects, as well as other information pertinent to the CWSRF program.
-The total CWSRF funding needed for the proposed projects and program commitments is \$39.9 million, including the Maine Forest Direct Link Program commitment.
+The table entitled Federal Fiscal Year 2022 Available Funds, on page 12, lists the sources of funds available to be loaned to applicants.
+Taking into consideration the available repayment, capitalization and state match funds, and the projects that the program has committed to fund but has not yet funded, the CWSRF will have roughly \$50 million in funding available for new projects.
+The Draft 2022 CWSRF Proposed Project Priority Lists, starting on page 14, contain all the projects that were submitted to the Department for financial assistance, a brief description of the projects, the loan and principal forgiveness being offered for these projects, as well as other information pertinent to the CWSRF program.
+The total CWSRF funding needed for the proposed project list and program commitments is \$131 million, including the Maine Forest Direct Link Program commitment.
 To comply with 40 CFR §35.3135(c) of the Act, the State must enter into binding commitments (loans) in an amount equal to 120% of the Capitalization Grant within one year of receiving the grant.
-The total of the proposed projects exceeds 120% of the \$12,302,000 Capitalization Grant and is \$12,548,422 less than the total of all available SRF loan funds.
-The Department intends to use this surplus, along with semi-annual loan repayments that come back to the program, to fund additional projects from applicants that apply for loans throughout the remainder of the fiscal year.
-Potential loan applicants of these funds are listed on the Multi-Year SRF Project Priority and the Sand/Salt Storage Areas lists starting on page 34.
+The proposed projects exceed 120% of the \$8,957,000 Capitalization Grant and is more than the total of all available SRF loan funds.
+It is anticipated that not all applicants that requested funding will accept the financial package offered and the resulting demand for funds will be less.
+The Department and the Maine Municipal Bond Bank are currently looking at how to bridge the remaining funding gap and prudently finance as many of these environmentally important projects as possible.
+Potential additional loan applicants are listed on the Multi-Year SRF Project Priority and the Sand/Salt Storage Areas lists starting on page 35.

-By-Pass Provision
+1. By-Pass Provision

 The purpose of the Proposed Project Priority List (PPL) is to prioritize projects for funding.
-Applicants on the list have the responsibility to expedite their project and enter into a loan agreement with the Bond Bank by September 30, 2021 for the project.
+Applicants on the list have the responsibility to expedite their project and enter into a loan agreement with the Bond Bank by September 30, 2023.
 If the CWSRF program has sufficient funding to cover previous commitments and the projects on the PPL, projects can be funded out of the order on the PPL.
 If funding is limited, projects will be funded in order of the PPL.
-Projects on the PPL that do not enter into a loan agreement by the date above, may be by-passed and assistance offered to applicants that are not on the PPL, but are ready to proceed with a project by entering into a loan agreement.
+Projects on the PPL that do not enter into a loan agreement by the date above may be by-passed, and assistance would then be offered to applicants that are not on the PPL but are ready to proceed with a project by entering into a loan agreement.

-The table on page 12, CWSRF Appropriation, contains a listing of the proposed projects to be funded with the 2020 Capitalization Grant, State Match Funds, and/or Repayment Funds.
+The table on page 12, CWSRF Appropriation, contains a listing of the proposed projects to be funded with the FY 2022 Capitalization Grant, Bipartisan Infrastructure Law (BIL) funds, State Match Funds, and/or Repayment Funds.
 This table also contains the applicants' project number and National Pollution Discharge Elimination System (NPDES) permit number (if available), a brief project description, the loan assistance amount, the Clean Water needs category, and the State's environmental priority and environmental points rating.